English - Reading

 Being creative – engaging with story plots and characters to inspire pupils’ own creative writing.

 Being community minded – exploring shared texts, enabling all pupils to contribute their response and engage in discussion with peers.

 The Opossum Reading curriculum fulfils the requirements of the National curriculum.

-In the nursery, a balance of child-led and adult-led experiences are provided for all children that meet the curriculum expectations for ‘Communication and language’ and ‘Literacy’.
+In the nursery, a balance of child-led and adult-led experiences is provided for all children in line with the curriculum expectations for ‘Communication and Language’ and ‘Literacy’.